 There is a key term to keep in mind when reviewing the different relationships involved in therapy.

-That term is parallel process: noticing what is going on from one position – between therapist and client – and seeing the shadow in what happens between therapist and supervisor.
+That term parallel process: involves noticing what is going on from one position – between therapist and client – and seeing a shadow, or echo, in what happens between therapist and supervisor.

 This is a very helpful idea, as it keeps me alive to my internal processes – as they connect to my relationships with other people – some of which are professional.
-The labels of ‘personal and professional’ may suggest that different things go on.
+The labels of ‘personal and professional’ may suggest that different things go on and yet there is much overlap.

-That may be so, but the engagement of my ‘mirror neurons’ applies in every set of my relationships.
+The engagement of my ‘mirror neurons’ is involved in every set of my relationships.
 Let’s see how this ‘conversation’ proceeds:

 …. where fingers and eyes are seen to provide ‘data’ that becomes conscious information.
 See how this compares with: